Bankruptcy & Family Law in Australia

 Possible Suspension or Delay in Family Law Proceedings

-The family law property settlement may be suspended or delayed because the bankruptcy trustee must be involved in the proceedings.
-Family law courts typically cannot make orders involving assets that have vested in the trustee without their consent.
-This means that the proceedings will need to be put on hold until the trustee can make a decision as to whether it will be involved or decides that it does not want to be involved.
+The family law property settlement proceedings are suspended or delayed because the bankruptcy trustee must be notified of the proceedings.
+This means that the proceedings will need to be put on hold until the trustee has been served with the court documents and has had time to make a decision as to whether the trustee will be involved in and continue with the proceedings.

 In some cases, the non-bankrupt spouse might argue that certain assets should not be part of the bankrupt estate.
 If the asset was transferred to the non-bankrupt spouse before the bankruptcy the court will rule on whether the transfer was valid or was done to defeat the claims of creditors.

 If the bankrupt spouse’s actions in the property settlement were intended to defraud or defeat creditors (such as transferring assets to the ex-spouse to hide them), creditors or the bankruptcy trustee may seek to set aside those transfers.
-This can involve legal proceedings to reverse the transfer of assets that was made with the intent of avoiding creditor claims.
+This can involve legal proceedings to reverse the transfer of assets that was made with the intent of avoiding claims by creditors.

-Essentially, bankruptcy during a property settlement means the bankruptcy trustee becomes a key player in the family law matter and a party to the proceedings.
-Because the bankruptcy trustee controls the bankrupt spouse’s share of the property, the non-bankrupt spouse will likely need to work with the trustee to reach a resolution.
-However, the non-bankrupt spouse’s claim is to some extent prioritised over the bankrupt spouse’s creditors in terms of family law property settlements.
-It is rare for the non-bankrupt spouse to end up with nothing even if the total of the non-bankrupt spouse’s debts exceed all of the property.
+Essentially, bankruptcy during property settlement proceedings means the bankruptcy trustee becomes a key player in the family law matter and can decide to be a party to the proceedings.
+Because the bankruptcy trustee controls the bankrupt spouse’s share of the property, the non-bankrupt spouse will likely need to work with the trustee to reach a resolution if the non-bankrupt spouse wants to claim against the bankrupt’s property.
+In our experience, it is rare for the non-bankrupt spouse to end up with nothing even if the total of the bankrupt spouse’s debts exceed all of the property.

-- Bankruptcy Trustee/Advisor: Similarly, it is essential to speak to a bankruptcy trustee or advisor to understand the implications of bankruptcy for your assets and debts.
+• Bankruptcy trustee: Similarly, it is essential to speak to a bankruptcy trustee or insolvency practitioner to understand the implications of bankruptcy for your assets and debts.

 2. Commence Property Settlement Proceedings

-- Take steps to obtain a Property Settlement: If you are already separated and trying to work out a property settlement with your ex-spouse or if the bankruptcy has aready occurred, thier trustee in bankruotcy, start negotiating and, of necessry, apply to the Federal Circuit and Family Court of Australia for a property division.
-Before makeing that application you will likeky need to comply with the pre-action procedures, which require you to take part in dispute resolution, exchange disclsoure and make an offer to settle.
+• Take steps to obtain a property settlement: If you are already separated and trying to work out a property settlement with your ex-spouse or, if the bankruptcy has aready occurred, with their trustee in bankruptcy, you should start negotiating and, if necessary, apply to the Federal Circuit and Family Court of Australia for a property division.
+Before making that application you will likely need to comply with the pre-action procedures, which require you to take part in dispute resolution, exchange disclosure and make an offer to settle.

-- Initiate Divorce Proceedings (if the marriage has broken down completely): You can file for divorce if you’ve been separated for at least 12 months.
-This can be particularly important as the trustee is often suspicious as to whether or not the separation is a sham.
+• Initiate divorce proceedings (if the marriage has broken down completely): You can file for divorce if you’ve been separated for at least 12 months.
+This can be particularly important if the trustee is suspicious as to whether or not the separation is a sham designed to defraud creditors.

 3. Applying for Bankruptcy